oscal-compass/compliance-trestle/docs/tutorials/ssp_profile_catalog_authoring/ssp_profile_catalog_authoring.md

 In order to understand the specific operations handled by these commands, it is helpful to clarify some of the underlying OSCAL structures and how they can be edited in markdown form.
 This tutorial should be viewed in the context of the extensive documentation provided by [OSCAL](https://pages.nist.gov/OSCAL).

-First, a *Catalog* is a list of *Controls*, and a *Profile* imports controls and allows modification and additions to the controls, but it does not create new controls.
+First, a *Catalog* is a collection of *Controls*, and a *Profile* imports controls and allows modification and additions to the controls, but it does not create new controls.
 A Profile has one or more *Imports* that refer either to an actual Catalog, or another Profile that itself is importing from a Catalog or Profile.
 The profiles can import controls selectively from each source and make additions or modifications to properties of the controls.
-The final list of selected and modified controls represents the profile's *resolved profile catalog*.
+The final collection of selected and modified controls represents the profile's *resolved profile catalog*.

-For clarity, here is a simple depicton of a catalog as a list of controls:
+For clarity, here is a simple depicton of a catalog as a collection of controls:

 ![Simple catalog](simple_catalog.png)